agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 I will assume all NGO's to have same impact for now.

-- Working for DS now and moving to an NGO within the next 5 years.

-I assume the same impact irrespective of the NGO joined.
-By definition an NGO worth joining is for sure recommended by 80k-hours for example.

-So my impact is 970 lives.

 - Working for DS now and staying in NL/europe for the next 40 years

 	- With compound interest of 4% a year